 The spin-off will separate the ownership and management of our business and that of Vishay Precision Group, which we think will better enable both companies to focus on their core businesses.
-Vishay Intertechnology is expected to be a more competitive, pure-play discrete electronic components company.
+Vishay Intertechnology is expected to be a more competitive, pureplay discrete electronic components company.

 We will effect the spin-off by way of a pro rata stock dividend to our stockholders as of June 25, 2010.
-Each holder of Vishay Intertechnology common stock will receive 1 share of common stock of Vishay Precision Group for each 14 shares of Vishay Intertechnology common stock held, and each holder of Vishay Intertechnology Class B common stock of Vishay Precision Group for each 14 shares of Vishay Intertechnology Class B common stock held.
-The dividend will represent 100% of the equity of Vishay Precision Group on or about July 6, 2010.
+Each holder of Vishay Intertechnology common stock will receive 1 share of common stock of Vishay Precision Group for each 14 shares of Vishay Intertechnology Class B common stock will receive 1 share of Class B common stock of Vishay Precision Group for each 14 shares of Vishay Intertechnology Class B common stock held.
+The dividend will represent 100% of the equity of Vishay Precision Group outstanding at the time of the spin-off.
+We expect to distribute shares of Vishay Precision Group on or about July 6, 2010.
 Cash will be paid in lieu of fractional shares.